Destiny Calling (Gotham): Plot

-Gotham City is falling into chaos with nearly all citizens getting infected with the Tetch virus.
+Gotham City is in chaos with nearly all citizens infected with the Tetch virus.
 In the GCPD, Gordon (Ben McKenzie), Bullock (Donal Logue) and Alfred (Sean Pertwee) begin interrogating Bruce (David Mazouz) in an attempt to destroy the Shaman's brainwash.

-Fox (Chris Chalk) informs them about an antidote that has been designed by Hugo Strange (B. D. Wong).
-Gordon and Bullock arrive at the train station in order to stop Strange from leaving Gotham but Strange is taken by Fish Mooney (Jada Pinkett Smith).
-Gordon and Bullock surround Fish and try to get back Strange but Victor Fries (Nathan Darrow) arrives and creates an ice barrier that lets them escape while an infected Gordon slams the barrier.
-Meanwhile, Nygma (Cory Michael Smith) and Barbara (Erin Richards) set to find Cobblepot (Robin Lord Taylor) to kill him.
-Alfred tries to save Bruce from the brainwashing but it fails and Bruce even comments that the Court is just paving the way for "the one to come".
+Fox (Chris Chalk) tells them about an antidote that has been designed by Hugo Strange (B. D. Wong).
+Gordon and Bullock arrive at the train station in order to stop Strange from leaving Gotham, but Strange is taken by Fish Mooney (Jada Pinkett Smith).
+Gordon and Bullock confront Fish and try to get back Strange, but Victor Fries (Nathan Darrow) arrives and creates an ice barrier that enables them to escape.
+Meanwhile, Nygma (Cory Michael Smith) and Barbara (Erin Richards) set out to find and kill Cobblepot (Robin Lord Taylor).
+Alfred tries to save Bruce from the brainwashing but it fails, and Bruce even comments that the Court is just paving the way for "the one to come".

-During riots in the police department, Bruce manages to escape his cell and sets to find the building the Shaman instructed him to go.
-Meanwhile, Butch (Drew Powell) and Tabitha (Jessica Lucas) considered to conspire with Fish in order to help her kill Barbara and Nygma.
-Strange is brought to Dahl Manor where Cobblepot puts the same device that he was put in Arkham Asylum in order to develop the antidote.
-Cobblepot and Strange meet with Fish, Fries and Bridgit (Camila Perez) in a slaughterhouse in order to get the antidote.
+In the GCPD, Alvarez, infected by the virus, attacks the other officers, killing and wounding many until Alfred jumps him and Felix knocks Alvarez out.
+During this, Bruce escapes his cell and sets out to find the building the Shaman instructed him to go.
+Meanwhile, Butch (Drew Powell) and Tabitha (Jessica Lucas) considered working with Fish in order to kill Nygma.
+Strange is brought to Dahl Manor where Cobblepot puts the same device that Strange used on him in Arkham Asylum in order to develop find and control the antidote.
+Cobblepot and Strange accompany Fish, Fries, and Bridgit (Camila Perez) to a slaughterhouse in order to get the antidote.
 Suddenly, members of the League of Shadows arrive and demand the antidote.
-Fries and Bridgit begin to fend off the assassins when Gordon and Bullock arrive to kill many of them but then, Gordon accidentally kills Fish, causing her to drop the antidotes, shattering them.
-She dies on Cobblepot's arms.
+Fries and Bridgit fend off the assassins and then Gordon and Bullock arrive; they kill the assassins but then, Gordon accidentally stabs Fish, causing her to drop the antidotes, which shatter on the floor.
+She dies in Cobblepot's arms.
 Seeing no choice, Strange then suggests using Tetch's (Benedict Samuel) blood as a way to make a new antidote.
 However, Barbara, Tabitha and Butch intercept his transfer van and take Tetch.

-Bruce finally discovers the building and enters a secret passage to a hallway filled with assassins from the League.
-They guide him to a room that contains a glowing pool and a man (Alexander Siddig) waiting for him.
-The man replies that the Shaman fulfilled his job and introduces himself as the "Demon's Head": Ra's al Ghul.
+Bruce finds the building and enters a secret passage leading to a hallway filled with assassins from the League.
+They guide him to a room that contains a glowing pool and a man (Alexander Siddig).
+The man tells Bruce that the Shaman fulfilled his job and introduces himself as the "Demon's Head": Ra's al Ghul.
 Ra's explains that he's been alive for a very long time and that he is looking for a new heir: Bruce.
-To this end, he brings Alfred into the room and orders Bruce to prove his worth by killing Alfred, giving him a sword to do this with.
+To test Bruce, he brings Alfred into the room and orders Bruce to prove his worth by killing Alfred, giving him a sword to do this with.
 Despite Alfred's pleas, Bruce impales the sword through his chest.